 Accommodation areas are mainly concentrated in Bac Giang ward, with many options from budget to mid-range and high-end.

-4-star hotels include Muong Thanh, Kinh Bac Palace, Mandala Hotel and Suites, Ravatel Luxury Hotel, Sojo Hotel Bac Giang, Linn Hotel with prices for a double room ranging from 700,000 VND to 1 million VND per night.
-Other hotels cost from 200,000 VND per night.
+4-star hotels include Muong Thanh, Kinh Bac Palace, Mandala Hotel and Suites, Ravatel Luxury Hotel, Sojo Hotel Bac Giang, and Linn Hotel, with double-room prices ranging from 700,000 VND to 1 million VND per night.
+Other hotels cost 200,000 VND per night or more.

-In addition, visitors can also stay in Viet Yen, Luc Nam, Son Dong ward.
-Tay Yen Tu tourist area has homestays, prices from 200,000 VND per person.
+In addition, visitors can also stay in Viet Yen, Luc Nam, and Son Dong wards.
+The Tay Yen Tu tourist area has homestays, priced from 200,000 VND per person.

 Tourist attractions in Bac Ninh